-While the advantages of RDTs are significant — better disease-management, more efficient surveillance of outbreaks in high-risk areas and the ability of minimally trained technicians to test large number of individuals — they can also present problems.
+While the advantages of RDTs are significant — better disease management, more efficient surveillance of outbreaks in high-risk areas, and the ability of minimally trained technicians to test large numbers of individuals — they can also present problems.

-“Conventional RDTs are currently read manually, by eye, which is prone to error, especially if various different types of tests are being used by the health care worker,” said Aydogan Ozcan, a UCLA professor of electrical engineering and bioengineering.
+“Conventional RDTs are currently read manually, by eye, which is prone to error, especially if various different types of tests are being used by the health care worker,” said Aydogan Ozcan, a University of California, Los Angeles (UCLA) professor of electrical engineering and bioengineering.